ajafff/tslint-consistent-codestyle/docs/no-unused.md

 Disallows unused imports, variables, functions, classes, type parameters and more.
 Similar to `tsc`’s `--noUnusedParameters` and `--noUnusedLocals` options and the `tslint` core rule `no-unused-variable`.

+Use `no-unused-expression` in addition to this rule to uncover even more dead code.

 #### Differences to `--noUnusedParameters` and `--noUnusedLocals`

 * Errors can be disabled and don't fail compilation.